crowdfavorite-mirrors/wp-wp-postviews/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 1.67 =
+* NEW: Allow user to not use AJAX to update the views even though WP_CACHE is true

 = Version 1.66 =
 * NEW: Supports MultiSite Network Activation
 * NEW: Add %POST_DATE% and %POST_TIME% to template variables